Washington State Route 510: History

 SR 510 began as an unsigned county-maintained road that ran from the Saint Clair Lake area to the Northern Pacific Railway station at Yelm, constructed by 1916.
 The road later extended west to Tumwater and designated Secondary State Highway 5I (SSH 5I) in 1937.
 The old route followed present-day Yelm Highway on the southern side of Saint Clair Lake and Patterson Lake to Tumwater.
 In 1959, SSH 5I was moved to a northern route to the U.S. Route 99 (US 99) and US 410 freeway in Lacey.
 SR 510 officially replaced SSH 5I after the 1964 highway renumbering; US 99 and US 410 also became Interstate 5 (I-5) in 1968.

 SR 510 between I-5 and Pacific Avenue was reconstructed and widened in late 2003, with the addition of a roundabout at the Pacific Avenue intersection.
 The I-5 interchange was replaced by a diverging diamond interchange that began construction in October 2018 and opened in August 2020.
 The interchange was the first diverging diamond constructed in Washington and is estimated to cost $72 million, with funding provided by the state legislature's 2015 Connecting Washington package.

 Alternate route

 State Route 510 Alternate, also known as the Yelm Loop, is a partially completed bypass of Yelm.
 The first, 1.17 mi section opened to traffic in October 2010 and cost $4.3 million to construct.
 The 120 ft wide, two-lane highway begins at a roundabout with SR 510 near the current Mudd Run Road intersection and travels east through a residential and industrial area, ending at Cullins Road.
 The bypass was designed in the 1990s in response to increasing traffic congestion and was funded by the Washington State Legislature in 2009.

 The second phase of the Yelm Loop project, which would finish the loop and extend it to SR 507, remained unfunded after the completion of the first phase.
 The state legislature's 2015 "Connecting Washington" transportation package will fund the $67 million second phase beginning in 2019.
+Supplemental Environmental Assessment was completed in 2021, and the project is scheduled for construction beginning in summer 2026, with completion estimated fall 2029.